 Shell Italia, as operator of Cascina Alberto, is undertaking an exploration campaign targeting a prospect analogous to the prolific Villa Fortuna Trecate oil field, which is located approximately 25 km away and has produced over 220 mmboe to date.
 Shell Italia is effectively carrying the Company through to the end of the first exploration well.

-During 2017 the operator will be conducting an in depth public consultation about a proposed 2D seismic survey campaign, and then be submitting a detailed environmental impact assessment for the survey.
+During 2017 the operator conducted an in depth public consultation about a proposed 2D seismic survey campaign, and then submitted a detailed environmental impact assessment for the survey.
 This will then be followed with survey planning and a target execution date in early 2019.
 Once the survey is completed the data will be processed and interpreted to determine whether the previously identified prospect is still attractive to drill.

 The Company has a 20 per cent. interest in the permit, which is carried for 2D seismic operations up to $4 million and for the drilling of a single exploration well up to $50 million.